GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

 Cloud KMS is configured and designed mainly to encrypt GCP resources with a [Customer-managed encryption key](https://cloud.google.com/kms/docs/cmek) but it may be used to create cryptokeys used to [encrypt application data](https://cloud.google.com/kms/docs/encrypting-application-data) too.

-IAM for management-related operations is already assigned at the folder level to the security team by the previous stage, but more granularity can be added here at the project level, to grant control of separate services across environments to different actors.
+IAM for day to day operations is already assigned at the folder level to the security team by the previous stage, but more granularity can be added here at the project level, to grant control of separate services across environments to different actors.

 ### Cloud KMS